 I can tell you now, however, forced collaboration inside cultures is kind of like making everyone participate in “forced fun” activities (oh yay, another birthday “party” in the conference room!).
 People will do it if there are repercussions for skipping it, but it lacks the power and energy you get when they WANT to do it.

 So how do you get people to want to collaborate?
 One idea is to create what Patrick Lencioni calls a “rallying cry.”
-He advocates that organizations create a SINGLE thematic goal for every time period (maybe a single quarter, maybe a whole year), and that one thematic goal is prioritized as the most important.
+He advocates that organizations create a single thematic goal for every time period (maybe a single quarter, maybe a whole year), and that one goal is prioritized as the most important.

-So instead of trying to make everyone collaborate, do the harder work of clarifying priorities.
+Instead of trying to make everyone collaborate, do the harder work of clarifying priorities.
 The collaboration will follow.